 - Mountaineering gloves

 Summiting the highest peaks in the world is one of the most challenging dreams among many mountaineers.
-Surrounded by snow-covered peaks is a unique experience what many would like to reach.
-The risk factors are endless and different in any mountains but shouldn’t be forgotten that conquering mountains even with a small mistake can be fatal.
+Surrounded by snow-covered peaks is a unique experience many would like to have.
+The risk factors are endless and different in any mountain but it shouldn’t be forgotten that conquering mountains, even with a small mistake, can be fatal.

 There are many mountains to be climbed in the world, but here are five famous peaks to be able to choose from:

-1. Mount Everest, Nepal – The highest mountain in the world with its 8848 m height is located between Tibet and Nepal.
+- Mount Everest, Nepal – The highest mountain in the world with its 8848 m height, is located between Tibet and Nepal.
 There is no reason to have a deeper explanation about that.
-The danger is serious due to its extreme weather conditions, but all kind of mountaineers could be found here.
-There could be climbing “traffic jam” in the peak season because of its reputation.
+The danger is serious due to its extreme weather conditions, but all kinds of mountaineers can be found here.
+There could be climbing “traffic jams” in the peak season because of its reputation.

-2. Matterhorn, Switzerland – Located in the Swiss Alps, and probably one of the most climbed mountains in the whole world.
+- Matterhorn, Switzerland – Located in the Swiss Alps, and probably one of the most climbed mountains in the whole world.
 Climbers can choose from different routes according to their level of hiking experience.
 Many climbers start their mountaineering experience here.
-Should not be underestimated though.
+It should not be underestimated, though.

-3. Kilimanjaro, Africa – The highest mountain in Africa 5895 m.
-It is a unique view of how the non- active volcanos with snow on the top grow out from the Savannahs.
+- Kilimanjaro, Africa – The highest mountain in Africa, 5895 m.
+It is a unique view of how the non-active volcanos with snow on the top grow out from the Savannahs.
 Along the road, the view is incredible not just because of the three volcanos which can be seen, but the unique flora and fauna which could be experienced by choosing this route.

-4. Mount Elbrus, Russia- The 5642 m high mountain is situated between Asia and Europe.
+- 4. Mount Elbrus, Russia- The 5642 m high mountain is between Asia and Europe.
 It's called Europe’s watchtower, as this is the highest point of the old continent.
-With moderate climbing skills, the mountain could be ascending while different ethnic groups could be seen along the road, like Turkish, Georgian, Azeri and Russian.
+With moderate climbing skills, the mountain could ascend while different ethnic groups could be seen along the road, like Turkish, Georgian, Azeri and Russian.

-5. Mount Aconcagua, Argentina- The highest mountain outside the Asian regions located in South America.
-Not the most challenging route on the earth, but wouldn’t call it easy.
+- Mount Aconcagua, Argentina- The highest mountain outside the Asian regions located in South America.
+Not the most challenging route on the earth, but I wouldn’t call it easy.
 It is not as demanding technically as the others, but the high altitude and extreme weather conditions still make it challenging.

 Hiking, trekking, mountaineering.
-Meaning different things, but somehow all connected in one point.
-Being outside, being active, be amazed by how mother nature could be so fascinating.
+Meaning different things, but somehow all connected at one point.
+Being outside, being active, and being amazed by how mother nature could be so fascinating.

 One thing is for sure, being in the mountains can make life better.
-While the physical health and fitness benefits are huge there is the chance to meet the most amazing people with the same interest along the road.
-Hikers, trekkers or mountaineers are such a unique still converging breed of people.
+While the physical health and fitness benefits are huge, there is the chance to meet the most amazing people with the same interest along the road.
+Hikers, trekkers and mountaineers are unique, still converging breed of people.

-The nature is calling.
-Often, we have itchy feet and sets off for a new destination.
+Nature is calling.
+Often, we have itchy feet and set off for a new destination.
 Challenges are ahead of us.
 What about your next one?